daitangio/misterio/README.md

 *Cool!* The new python version is easier to use and understand.

 Misterio is a python command you can use to "apply" a set of roles to a infinite numbers of hosts.
-Less then 150 lines of python code HELP INCLUDED (sorry Ansible :)
+Less then 170 lines of python code HELP INCLUDED (sorry Ansible :)

-Misterio is able to manage a set of compose target as an one, appling status changes easily.
+Misterio is able to manage a set of compose target as an one, applying status changes easily.

 ## Simple usage example